-Retired NFL defensive lineman Michael Anthony Strahan was born in Houston, Texas in 1971.
+Retired NFL defensive lineman Michael Anthony Strahan was born in Houston, Texas, in 1971.
 After playing for Texas Southern University, Strahan was selected by the New York Giants in the 1993 NFL draft.
 Over the course of his long career, Strahan became one of the league's all-time QB sack leaders.
 Following his retirement in 2008, Strahan eased into a new career in television.
-In August 2012, Strahan became the new co-host of the morning television program Live!
+In September 2012, Strahan became the new co-host of the morning television program Live!
 With Kelly and Michael.

 As a college player, Strahan continued to make incredible strides.
 He dominated the line of scrimmage, barreling through offensive lines and terrorizing opposing quarterbacks.

 By his senior year, Strahan's play had caught the attention of NFL scouts.
 In the spring of 1993, the talented defensive player was selected 40th overall in the NFL draft, by the New York Giants.

 As he had in high school and college, Strahan, who stands 6'5", was quick to adapt to the competition and his new football environment.
 During his second year in the league, he became a full-time starter for the Giants.
 He registered his first double-digit quarterback sack season in 1997, with 14, earning his first trip to the Pro Bowl for his efforts.

 Over the next decade, Strahan proved to be a dominating defensive force for the Giants.
 Following a 15-sack campaign in 1998, he set an NFL single-season record with 22.5 sacks in 2001.
 Strahan would eventually compile a total of 141.5 quarterback sacks, ranking fifth in NFL history at the time of his final game.